simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - Retrieved using GetMetricStatistics API
 - Most default metric granularity is 1, 3 or 5 minutes
 - Detailed monitoring minimum granularity is 1sec (previously 1 minute) - needs high resolution monitoring enabled
+    - for metric with 1 minute granularity, data stored for 15 days
 - AWS Metrics prefixed with "AWS" this is reserved namespace
 - Alarms
     - For any Service